Digital Documentation Notes - Class 10 IT 402 NOTES

 In this post we will cover class 10 IT code 402 Unit 1 – DIGITAL DOCUMENTATION.
-We have given the notes for Digital Documentation Notes here.
+We have given the notes for digital documentation here.
 This unit from the Information Technology subject of class 10 has the highest importance in CBSE board examinations.

-Digital Documentation Notes theory notes have been given here, and the practicals for the Digital Documentation Notes unit have been covered in the videos listed below.
-By reading these notes for IT code 402, you can score 100 out of 100 for the class 10 CBSE board examination.
+Digital Documentation theory notes have been given here, and the practical for Digital Documentation unit have been covered in the videos listed below.
+By reading these notes for IT code 402, you can score 100 out of 100 in for class 10 CBSE board examination.

-These are the latest notes for IT 402 unit 1 Digital Documentation Notes.
+These are the latest notes for IT 402 unit 1 digital documentation.
 Read and Practice from these notes and videos and you are good to go.

 SESSION 1: CREATE AND APPLY STYLES IN THE DOCUMENT